cbdevnet/pt1230/cups-support/README.txt

 	 Hint: lpinfo, lpadmin and the cups* commands can only be run as root

 	You can now continue by adding the printer via the web interface.
-	 The web interface will ask you about the device URI at some point, enter your device node there.
+	 The web interface will ask you about the device URI/connection string at some point.
+This should be pt1230:DEVICENODE, e.g. pt1230:/dev/usb/lp1

 	Alternatively, do the following in a shell